-We envision a world where youth are: prepared to lead with confidence in diverse communities; motivated to actively seek innovative solutions to improve the world around them; and have the skills and knowledge needed to be powerful global citizens.
+We envision a world where youth are: prepared to lead with confidence in diverse communities; motivated to actively seek innovative solutions to improve the world around them; and have the skills and knowledge needed to be highly effective global citizens.

 CURRENT AND FORMER BOARD MEMBERS

 J.J.
 Green - National Security Correspondent at WTOP, Joseph Colon - Director of The Office of Multicultural Affairs at Johns Hopkins University, Annika Adams - Director of Revere Event Planning & Design, Ra'ael Kelley - Youth Member of Changing Destinations: Journey to Excellence, Carletta Sweeney - Sr. Administrative Assistant w/NuVasive Clinical Services, Douglas Hammond - eCommerce Analyst w/Snyder's-Lance, Kirk Gaskins - Underwriter w/Amalgamated Casualty Insurance, Rose Varner-Gaskins - President Emeritus of Changing Destinations: Journey to Excellence,

 Sasha E. Butler - President of Inxcellence Consulting: Coaching & Training Solutions